ibm-cloud-docs/account/ts_accounts.md

 ## Unable to access a different {{site.data.keyword.Bluemix_notm}} region
 {: #nosecondreg}

-You recieve error message when you try to create a new {{site.data.keyword.Bluemix_notm}} region.
+You receive an error message when you try to create a new {{site.data.keyword.Bluemix_notm}} region.
 {: tsSymptoms}

 This is likely because you are using a Lite account, which supports development in one public region only.
 You select the {{site.data.keyword.Bluemix_notm}} public region in which you want to work when the account is first set up.